aglotero/AIND-Planning/heuristic_analysis.md

 # Best approach

-The breadth_* and depth_* search strategies results in too long plans with many timeouts this is due the fact that on each expansion we increase the frontier of the problem (in depth or in breadth) so our search space increase much more than the needed.
+The breadth_* and depth_* search strategies results in too long plans with many timeouts this is due the fact that they rely on forward search (AIMA, Chapter 11, pg 384), so on each expansion we increase the frontier of the problem (in depth or in breadth) so our search space increase much more than the needed.

 The h_pg_levelsum expands into few nodes but take more time to compute, giving a timeout on Problem 3.
 This is due to the fact that the h_pg_levelsum expands the